aysieelf/Foxy-Dreams/README.md

 - First time using sprite rotation
 - First time using a hitbox for collision detection
 - First time using an AI for a game
+- Finally, I found how fix my choppy animations: just use SCALED with vsync=1

 ## 📸 Screenshots
 ...coming soon